-George (pictured far right) left Trinity in 2018, to start a degree apprenticeship with Commerzbank.
+George (pictured far right) left Trinity to start a degree apprenticeship with Commerzbank.
 After six rounds of tests and interviews, he was offered a place from 1200 applicants.

 George says: “I realised I could do something I enjoy while studying for a degree without getting into debt.
 I wanted to take on a role where I could make a difference and learn invaluable work skills.
 It was the perfect fit.”

-Oscar left in 2019 having secured an apprenticeship in the asset management division of global investment company, First State Investments.
+Oscar left Trinity having secured an apprenticeship in the asset management division of global investment company, First State Investments.

 Oscar says: “ My apprenticeship applications involved hard work and detailed research.
 Preparation and practice proved crucial.
 I use these skills daily now, combining further study with my job.
 I love working at First State Investments, as I get to see the direct effects of world events on the economy.
 I enjoy talking to clients and my confidence has grown quickly.
 I look forward to developing my career in finance and have no regrets about going down the apprenticeship route.”

 Harry secured apprenticeship offers from both Siemens and Opita (a specialist in the North Sea engineering world).